tedkim97/tedkim97.github.io/_posts/2019-06-15-kb_formfactor_review.md

 You might evaluate that the

+Even though it's literally the same size as the full size keyboard, I find my hands resting at a naturally pronated position.

 # 60% (no arrow keys)

 Too awkward without using dedicated arrow keys.
 If you really love VIM, you could program a dedicated layer to vim controls; however, I think it's incredibly annoying for when I need to work with an occasional CSV or spreadsheet